artberri/nombres/README.md

 ## To Do List

 - Create PWA
-- Show more than 1000 names
-- Allow to filter by province
+- Allow to search more names
 - Create mobile version